7Eddie20/Rebuild/Basics/DataTypes_Variables/DataTypes-Variables_Summary.md

 11. Typecasting is the process of converting a variable from one data type to another to ensure compatibility or precision control in computations.

+12. fixed and scientific are 2 types of notations permitted by cpp to display the float values.

 ---

 ## Next Steps